virajmuthye/MitoPredictor/domain/README.txt

 Files in this folder:

 1] .dom files
-These are dom files which contain the following domain id, #mitochondrial proteins with domain, #non-mitochondrial proteins with domain, dscore[#mitochondrial proteins with domain\ #total proteins with domain]
-Third column is an indicator for how mitochondria-specific the domain is; for eg, higher the value, more mitochondrial proteins have that domain than non-mitochondrial.
-1: found only in mitochondrial proteins, 0: found only in non-mitochondrial protein
+These are dom files which contain the following columns domain id, #mitochondrial proteins with domain, #non-mitochondrial proteins with domain, dscore dscore = [#mitochondrial proteins with domain\ #total proteins with domain] dscore is an indicator for how mitochondria-specific the domain is; for eg, higher the value, more mitochondrial proteins have that domain than non-mitochondrial.
+1: found only in mitochondrial proteins, 0: found only in non-mitochondrial protein.
+Value for dscore ranges between 0 and 1.

 2] .pfam files
-PFAM results of all reference proteomes : hsap, mmus, cele, dmel and scer PFAM libraries should be downloaded
+PFAM results of all reference proteomes : hsap, mmus, cele, dmel and scer PFAM libraries should be downloaded.

-3] scripts
+3] Scripts
 identify.bash
  Uses pfam_scan.pl to identify domains in the query proteome output : query.pfam